 A regular homework habit instils self-discipline and reinforces skills learnt at school.
 All children will be given homework tasks suitable for their age and ability.
 Class teachers will issue guidelines on the homework programme for their class.

-For Junior School children reading to them each night is most beneficial, along with giving them plenty of language experience – talk with them while you are cooking, gardening, playing games, drawing pictures, shopping - measuring, classifying, explaining and doing.
+For Junior School children, reading to them each night is most beneficial, along with giving them plenty of language experience – talk with them while you are cooking, gardening, playing games, drawing pictures, shopping - measuring, classifying, explaining and doing.
 Junior children will bring home reading books on a regular basis.
 These should be shared in a positive way with prompting of unknown words being freely given.

 A number of children will undertake additional research type work voluntarily – this is to be commended.
 Make sure they take this in to show to their teacher.